EKibet/ekibet/README.md

 ### Hi there 👋

 - 🔭Let's craft the future with some coding magic!
-Right now, I'm currently learning Ruby on Rails. 🚀✨
+Right now, I'm learning Ruby on Rails. 🚀✨

 - 👯 I'm passionate about pursuing innovative and groundbreaking ideas.